spoike/atom-calca/README.md

 ## Install

-Either in Atom's Preferences/Install Packages, or with `apm`:
+Install `atom-calca` either in Atom's Preferences/Install Packages, or with `apm` on the command-line:

 ```sh
 apm install atom-calca